Updated 16 Oct 2021

-With love in Christ, Andrew, Mary and Victor
+With every blessing in Christ from Andrew, Mary and Victor

-Please see our Services page for the latest details of public worship services within the Team and Zoom on-line services; visit Services for Children for Early Birds on-line (YouTube/Facebook) services.
+Please see our Services page for the latest details of public worship services within the Team and Zoom on-line services.
 We also offer an on-line bible study course – see further down this page.
 Please note these details may change.

 On-Line Bible study